Phones

 If you already have a Pixel 8: The upgrade is not necessary.
 Security-wise identical, updates until 2030 still plenty.

-If buying new: The Pixel 9 costs more but gives you Wi-Fi 7 and an extra year of updates.
+If buying new: The Pixel 9 has Wi-Fi 7 and updates until 2031.
 If budget allows it’s the better long-term investment.

 Caveats